Tamás Pócs: Work

 Report on the journey of the Kilimanjaro expedition in the Magyar Televízió studio in Budapest, 1977.
 Tamás Pócs is seated at the far left.

 His main research interests are the taxonomic and distribution conditions of mosses, tropical ecology, the flora of southwestern Transdanubia and the Southern Carpathians, and the forest vegetation of Hungary and tropical Africa.
 His name is associated with, among other things, several Tanzanian regions, such as the full and complex ecological study and mapping of the vegetation of the Uluguru Mountains.
 Pócs was the first to show the role of tropical mosses in the spatial and temporal distribution of precipitation water, which is one of his most significant achievements.
 In later years his research interests turned towards biological soil crusts; in particular, the cyanobacterial members of these communities.
 He has written about the possibility of simple life forms similar to this colonizing Mars.

 Pócs realized at an early age the importance of collecting specimens as an essential component of his research.
-He prepared many exsiccate/exsiccata collections, wherein multiple samples of a specimen were collected and then sent to various herbaria around the world, where they are available to a larger scientific community.
+He prepared many duplicate collections of dried specimens and together with Ryszard Ochyra the exsiccata series Bryophyta Africana selecta, wherein multiple samples of a specimen were collected and then sent to various herbaria around the world, where they are available to a larger scientific community.
 He collected extensively for herbaria in Budapest, Eger, and Vácrátót in Hungary, and for Dar esSalaam in Tanzania.
 His first collecting expeditions outside of Hungary were in the Pareng Mountains, Transylvania, in 1955 and 1956.
 He collected foliicolous (leaf-dwelling) and tropical mosses during a two-month stay in Vietnam in 1963, and a later three-month expedition in 1965–66.
 In 1969 Pócs won a competitive position as a teacher at the newly established Tanzanian Agricultural University in Morogoro, at the foot of the forested Uluguru Mountains.
 The subsequent four year-long stay in Tanzania allowed for a substantial specimen collection to be built.
 Pócs was joined by his wife while in Morogoro, and soon after his newborn son.
 In 1976 he returned to Africa to assist in the making of the Hungarian television film Kilimanjaro.
 His expertise was required because he had acquired a detailed knowledge of the hiking paths during his stay there.